swisscheez2/ahl/README.md

 # ahl
-Simple AntiDebugging and HWID lib in c++
+Simple AntiDebugging and HWID header lib in c++

 //antidebug and hwid header library by Manucod